Wednesday, March 20, 2013

 The luncheon shown below was held for President Sylvanus Olympio of Togo on March 20, 1962.

-In early April, JFK hosted this luncheon for João Goulart, President of Brazil, without the First Lady who was still on spring vacation in Palm Beach.
+In early April, JFK hosted this luncheon for João Goulart, President of Brazil, without the First Lady, who was still on spring vacation in Palm Beach.

 The President and Mrs. Kennedy hosted this luncheon for Prime Minister and Mrs. Gerhardsen of Norway on May 9.
-Petits fours sec, the bite-size pastries often served at the end of such meals, were made without a cream filling but sometimes dipped in chocolate.
+Petits fours sec, the bite-size pastries often served at the end of such meals, were made without a cream filling but sometimes were dipped in chocolate.

 The luncheon honoring Prime Minister Robert Menzies of Australia in June of that year featured tournedos Rossini, comprising filets mignons topped with hot foie gras, sliced truffles, and a rich sauce finished with Madeira.
 Once a mainstay of French restaurants in the United States, this classic dish faded from the scene in the 1970s when nouvelle cuisine came into vogue.